Top 10 Biggest Reasons Why American Girl is in Decline

 The nurses there are specially trained to take the risks involved in fixing dolls.
 And without anyone properly skilled enough to fix the dolls, they stay in poor shape, meaning the prices for new dolls could climb at a brisk pace.
 It's a reminder we need to focus more on physical shopping like we used to.
 A world without brick-and-mortar stores of any kind isn't right.

 Kirsten Larson was one of the original three characters (besides Samantha Parkington and Molly McIntire) and was around until 2010.
 A special edition (along with Felicity) was released for one day in 2021 before retiring.
-There were rumors of whether or not she would come back, but toward early 2024, there were plans to bring her back by spring.
-However, a later update from the source stated that there were no plans and that only some of her accessories would come back.
+There were rumors about whether or not she would come back, but toward early 2024, there were plans to bring her back by spring.

-Thankfully, on May 2024, she made a miraculous return, which's we've waited a long time for, and hopefully, they do the same with Felicity.
+However, a later update from the source stated that there were no plans and that only some of her accessories would return.
+Thankfully, in May 2024, she made a miraculous return, which we've waited a long time for.
+Hopefully, they do the same with Felicity.

 The mini dolls were discontinued after the release of Luciana Vega.
 They actually helped children buy GOTY dolls for a bargain.
-Minis are only $24.99, while the standards are $115.
+Minis are only $24.99, while the standards are $125.

-If only we learned back from Magic Attic's fate and the fact that the Ideal Toy Company went defunct after merging with Mattel.
+If only we learned from Magic Attic's fate and the fact that the Ideal Toy Company went defunct after merging with Mattel.

 R.I.P. to the American Girl we originally knew.